daryl7216/knowledgebase/query_functions/accumulate.md

 # accumulate()

-[cite_start]The `accumulate()` function applies an aggregation function cumulatively to a sequence of events[cite: 3]. [cite_start]It is useful for calculating running totals, running averages, or other cumulative metrics over time or across a series of events[cite: 3, 4].
+The `accumulate()` function applies an aggregation function cumulatively to a sequence of events.
+It is useful for calculating running totals, running averages, or other cumulative metrics over time or across a series of events.

 ***